-- SNAP 4DX (occult HW, Lyme, ehrlichia and anaplasma) - Whole blood, plasma or serum - $\circ$ Start testing at ≥ 7 mo. if not already started on preventive as a young puppy - Young puppies (8-12 weeks or so) receive a dose of preventive at each puppy visit and then sent with more at their last puppy visit (can be up to a total 1 years' worth, including refills).
+- SNAP 4DX (occult HW, Lyme, ehrlichia and anaplasma) - Whole blood, plasma or serum - \circ Start testing at ≥ 7 mo. if not already started on preventive as a young puppy - Young puppies (8-12 weeks or so) receive a dose of preventive at each puppy visit and then sent with more at their last puppy visit (can be up to a total 1 years' worth, including refills).
 Their first heartworm test is done at their next annual exam in 1 year. - Older puppies (3-7 mo.) are started on preventive and sent up to 6 month's worth at their last puppy visit.
-Their HW test is then done at the time they would run out of preventive. - \\It will be the clinician's discretion on how much preventive is sent and when to test based on several factors, including time of year it was started, etc. - Annual HWC (Required even if on preventive year-round!) - 6 month recheck is required for those off preventive or inconsistent use (check purchases history to verify) - Preventive Options (recommend year-round preventive) - Interceptor Plus (HW, microfilaricidal, hooks, whips, rounds, tapes)---\Preferred product - 2 lb. and 6 weeks or age - 6 pack or single dose (costs more to order single doses over time) - Heartgard Plus (HW, hooks, rounds, slow-kill MF) - ≥ 6 weeks of age - 6 pack or single dose - o Revolution (HW, fleas, tick, earmites, sarcoptic mange, slow-kill MF) - Not usually recommended by the PHNC for HW control - Used primarily for sarcoptic mange and earmites - ≥ 6 weeks of age - 3 pack for most sizes or individual doses - \\We will authorize online prescriptions for these, or other products, when requested.
+Their HW test is then done at the time they would run out of preventive. - It will be the clinician's discretion on how much preventive is sent and when to test based on several factors, including time of year it was started, etc. - Annual HWC (Required even if on preventive year-round!) - 6 month recheck is required for those off preventive or inconsistent use (check purchases history to verify) - Preventive Options (recommend year-round preventive) - Interceptor Plus (HW, microfilaricidal, hooks, whips, rounds, tapes)---Preferred product - 2 lb. and 6 weeks or age - 6 pack or single dose (costs more to order single doses over time) - Heartgard Plus (HW, hooks, rounds, slow-kill MF) - ≥ 6 weeks of age - 6 pack or single dose - o Revolution (HW, fleas, tick, earmites, sarcoptic mange, slow-kill MF) - An option for food allergic dogs - Used primarily for sarcoptic mange and earmites - ≥ 6 weeks of age - 3 pack for most sizes or individual doses - Simparica Trio (Heartworm, fleas, ticks, rounds, hooks) - 8 weeks and 2.8 lb. - 6 pack or single dose - Don't use if history of seizures - We will authorize online prescriptions for these, or other products, when requested.